mujdat/tinnicap/README.md

 ---

 ## Why TinniCap?

-Protect your hearing by preventing accidentally loud audio.
+I have tinnitus and I couldn't find a reasonable app to limit volume on individual devices, so I decided to create it.
+Perhaps it helps someone out there.

 TinniCap sits in your menubar and automatically limits volume on all your audio devices - from built-in speakers to Bluetooth headphones to external monitors.

 Perfect for:
 - 🎧 Preventing hearing damage from accidentally loud volumes